 Tips for the best Crockpot mashed potatoes

-Make sure all of the potato pieces are cut the same size.
-When they are different sizes, they will cook at different rates, and some will end up being overcooked while others may be undercooked.
-Keeping them all the same size ensures even cooking.
+Make sure all of the potato pieces are cut the same size and cut them small.
+When the potatoes are different sizes, they will cook at different rates, and some will end up being overcooked while others may be undercooked.
+Keeping them all the same size ensures even cooking and a nicer consistency.

 Can this recipe be made ahead?

 Absolutely!
 You can make these mashed potatoes up to 3 days ahead of time.
 Simply store them in an airtight container in the refrigerator and toss them back into the Crockpot about 4 hours before it's time to serve.
 As I've said above, you will likely need to thin them with milk and melted butter as mashed potatoes get thicker when they sit.

 You can also freeze mashed potatoes.
 Again, store them in an airtight container, and they should stay fresh for 2-3 months.
 To serve, you'll need to let them thaw in the refrigerator overnight, and then you can heat on the stovetop or in the slow cooker (again, on low for 4 hours).

 Can you use an electric mixer to whip the potatoes?